 credit cards are welcomed by hotels, restaurants, shops, rental car agencies,

+Fiji observes Fiji Time (FJD) which is 12 hours ahead of Greenwich Mean Time (+12GMT).
 Local time in Fiji is 12 hours ahead of Greenwich Mean Time from March

 meridian passes through Taveuni, all of Fiji is west of the international

 date line, so it's one day ahead of the United States.